I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_srv_open_ecp_context.md

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff570825">SOCKADDR_STORAGE</a> structure that specifies the transport address of a client computer.
 This client originates the open file request.

+`OplockBlockState`

+A Boolean value that indicates whether the Server Message Block (SMB) server blocks the open thread that is waiting for the oplock break. <b>TRUE</b> indicates that the open thread is in the blocking state and <b>FALSE</b> otherwise.

+`OplockAppState`

+A Boolean value that indicates whether the SMB server requests an oplock with the current open thread.
+Set to <b>TRUE</b> to request the oplock and <b>FALSE</b> otherwise.

+`OplockFinalState`

+A Boolean value that indicates whether a file-open operation is the final file-open operation to request the oplock. <b>TRUE</b> indicates the final file-open operation to obtain the oplock and <b>FALSE</b> indicates otherwise.

 `Version`

+`InstanceType`